EGA-archive/beacon2-ri-tools/README.md

 For the most part, we sticked to Perl core modules.
 However, we ended up using a few CPAN modules:

-    * Data::Structure::Util  # Miscellanea utils for data structures
-    * JSON:XS                # To deal with JSON files
-    * Path::Tiny             # For I/O
-    * PerlIO::gzip           # For gzip operations
-    * Term::ANSIColor        # To provide colors to STDOUT
-    * YAML::XS               # To deal with YAML files

 _NB_: Yet stable, the software will be considered **unreleased** until the accompanying paper is published.

 We'll be releasing a _containerized_ version soon.
 Below you can find how to perform a _standard_ installation.